 Hanoi to Hoa Binh 60Ks

-2017 Update: Before Hoa Binh, Hwy 6 is under construction to widen the road.
+Update: 2017 Before Hoa Binh, Hwy 6 is under construction to widen the road.
 To avoid Hoa Binh, 6Ks before town, there is a round about to the left toward Son La.

 City streets to Hwy 6.
 Heavy traffic with a separate lane for Buses and bikes for 10Ks.
 All flat variable winds.
-At 20Ks, road arrows.
+At 20Ks, road narrows.
 Broken and being repaired.
 At 30Ks, better 2-lane road.
 Still busy.
 Now good Karst scenery.
 Less traffic.
 Easy rolling hills.
 At 65Ks, flat again.
 4-lanes into town at 73Ks.

 Hoa Binh to Mai Chau 63Ks